Mount Laurel Municipal Complex

 - Who can I contact if I have more questions?

-Newspaper, cardboard, magazines, paperback books, phone books, computer paper, office and school paper, gray color cardboard (cereal boxes) – All of these items should be placed in brown bags or tied with string or twine.
+Newspaper, cardboard, magazines, paperback books, phone books, computer paper, office and school paper, gray color cardboard (cereal boxes).

 Glass bottles, glass food containers, aluminum cans, steel cans, plastic bottles #1 or #2, empty aerosol cans – All of these items should be rinsed clean and then placed in your recycling bucket.
 Flatten plastic milk, water & soda bottles, throw away lids & caps.